jorenheit/mugen/readme.md

     # ...
 }
 ```
+#### Order of Flag Bits
+The order of the flag bits in the rule-definitions is exactly how they will appear on the address lines to the ROM.
+For example, the rule PLUS:1:01 will map to a situation where bit 0 of the flag-field is 0 and bit 1 is 1.

 #### catch
 It might be useful to fill all yet undefined addresses with some kind of error-signal to indicate that the computer ended up in some undefined state.
 This can be done using wildcards or the reserved `catch` keyword.
 In either case below, all remaining cells will be assigned the ERR and HLT signal.